 Installing energy efficient windows, storm doors, insulation, efficient air conditioning and heating systems can also generate a credit of up to $500, with a maximum of $200 being credited to windows.
 This credit will likely expire on Dec 31, 2016.
 Renewable energy sources like sun and wind power systems installed in your home also qualify for a tax credit; a Renewable Energy Efficiency Property Credit can be as much as 30% of the equipment cost and installation.
 This credit is expected to be extended.

 Have a talk with your real estate agent about potential tax credits when buying or selling a home.
-You could save more than you realize by taking advantage of specific loopholes in tax and retirement or investment holdings to help finance your home with a larger down payment, and renovations that fall in line with energy savings can improve the home value while generating tax credits of their own.
+You could save more than you realize by taking advantage of specific loopholes in tax and retirement or real estate investment holdings to help finance your home with a larger down payment, and renovations that fall in line with energy savings can improve the home value while generating tax credits of their own.
+Also feel free to read our other blog explaining the top most favorable States for property taxes.